About this listing

 One of the best features of this home is its wonderful location.
 A peaceful environment, adjacent to Bajo Tigre (Part of the Children´s Eternal Rainforest) will allow visitors to experience an intimate contact with nature.

 Our house can comfortably sleep 6 adults.
 Each of the three bedrooms has one double bed (bed linings provided).
 One has a private bathroom.
-An open plan living/kitchen area is great for relaxing after hiking the in the cloud forest or zip-(website hidden) utensils are provided, so you may prepare your own meals, with fresh produce from the Whole food store (Nearby.)
+An open plan living/kitchen area is great for relaxing after hiking the in the cloud forest or zip-lining.
+Cooking utensils are provided, so you may prepare your own meals, with fresh produce from the Whole food store (Nearby.)

-Guest will have the entire house: an open plan kitchen/living area, three bedrooms, two (website hidden) utensils, bed linings, towels, automatic washer and dryer are provided.
+Guest will have the entire house: an open plan kitchen/living area, three bedrooms, two bathrooms.
+Cooking utensils, bed linings, towels, automatic washer and dryer are provided.

 Interaction with Guests